nkvamaks/oligoshell_calc/README.md

 # OligoShell Calculator
 <p>
-It is a separate part of OligoShell web application aimed to calculate properties of natural, modified and therapeutic oligonucleotides without saving results in database.
+This is a web application aimed to calculate properties of natural, modified and therapeutic oligonucleotides.
 </p>
 <p>
-Now it calculates:
+<strong>It can calculate:</strong>
 </p>
 <ul>
     <li>
         Extinction coefficient (nearest neighbours model)
     </li>
     <li>
-        Monoisotopic and average molecular weight, and charge states
+        Monoisotopic and average molecular weight and charge states
     </li>
     <li>
         Theoretical masses of fragments in MS/MS experiments
     </li>
 </ul>
 <p>
-It also can quantify oligonucleotide based on user input of measured <strong>absorbanse at 260 nm</strong>, <strong>volume</strong> and <strong>dilution factor</strong> of oligonucleotide solution.
+It can also quantify oligonucleotide based on user input of measured <strong>absorbanse at 260 nm</strong>, <strong>volume</strong> and <strong>dilution factor</strong> of oligonucleotide solution.
 </p>
 <p><strong>How to input a sequence:</strong></p>
 <p>
-Sequences are 5'-->3' left to right.
-Every nucleotide has a specific designation and should be separated by 'space' from the next nucleotide or phosphate entity.
+Sequences are 5'&rarr;3' left to right.
+Every nucleotide has a specific designation and should be separated with 'space' from the next nucleotide or phosphate entity.
 Case-sensitive.
 </p>
 <p><strong>Alphabet available now:</strong></p>
 <ul>